den-materials/project-2-ideation/README.md

 ## ERDs

-ERD stands for (Entity–relationship model)[https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model] - basically, a high-level map of your app.
+ERD stands for [Entity–relationship Diagram](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) - basically, a high-level map of your app.
 This should include a linking relationship of the models in your app, like so:

 ![Basic ERD](http://www.conceptdraw.com/solution-park/resource/images/solutions/entity-relationship-diagram-(erd)/Diagramming-Crow's-Foot-ERD-Sample60.png)